 BINARY LOGS statement (see

-You can force MySQL to start using new log files by flushing the
+To force MySQL to start using new log files, flush the logs.
+Log

 Section 4.5.2, “mysqladmin — Client for Administering a MySQL Server”, and Section 4.5.4, “mysqldump — A Database Backup Program”.
 In

-addition, the binary log is flushed when its size reaches the
+addition, the server flushes the binary log automatically when

 If binary logging is enabled, the server closes the current binary log file and opens a new log file with the next sequence number.